kbob/kerfburn/doc/dev/specificode.md

 #### il &mdash; Illumination Level
 *unsigned integer*
 The bed illumination level.
-Legal values are 0, off, to 127, full brightness.
+Legal values are 0, off, to 127, full brightness. il applies when an illumination animation is not in progress.

 #### ia &mdash; Illumination Animation